Gesee-y/ReactiveECS.jl/README.md

 - **Fast**: The fastest ECS in Julia, already outperforming some well-established C/C++ ECS.
 See [this](https://github.com/Gesee-y/ReactiveECS.jl/blob/main/doc/Achitecture.md).
 - **Maximum memory locality**: Partitions makes sure entities are tighly packed in memory, allowing vectorization.
-- **Flexible**: Add, remove, or chain systems at runtime — you can even inject a system in the middle of a chain.
+- **Flexible**: Add, remove, or chain systems at runtime, you can even inject a system in the middle of a chain.
 - **Changes tracking**: Optionally watch changes on a field of component.
 - **Granular concurrency safety**: Provides specialized tools like **HierarchicalLock** to help you cleanly manage concurrency.
 - **Inherently ready for parallelism**: Its partitioned table already acts as chunks for parallel processing with cycles detection.